Alex Buzo: Playwriting career

 During 1969, Buzo wrote two plays The Front Room Boys and Rooted.
 The name Rooted got Buzo into difficulties as in Australian colloquial terminology the term used as a pun can mean sexual relations.
-He wrote The Roy Murphy Show, a satirical play about a rugby television panel show in 1971 and two others in 1972, Macquaire, exploring issues of Australian identity and the past and Tom.
+He wrote The Roy Murphy Show, a satirical play about a rugby television panel show in 1971 and two others in 1972, Macquarie, exploring issues of Australian identity and the past and Tom.
 At age 28, Buzo became a resident playwright with the Melbourne Theatre Company.

 In 1974, Buzo's Coralie Lansdowne Says No achieved much success and was about a woman's struggle for independence and challenges she encounters in life.
 Other plays explored similar themes regarding social alienation and the pursuit of individuals seeking to attain and find purpose in a world that prevents it from happening like Martello Towers in 1976 and Makassar Reef in 1978.
 Buzo was at the height of his career as his plays were often sold out performances and well received by attending audiences.

 In 1980 Buzo wrote the Big River, in 1983 The Marginal Farm, in 1987 Stingray, in 1988 Shellcove Road and in 1995 Pacific Union.
 Buzo was one of the early playwrights of the New Wave group to gain international attention for Makassar Reef, Rooted and Tom, being well received in the US.
 Buzo's plays have also been performed in south East Asia and the UK.
 Over the span of his career, Buzo was also a writer-in-residence for various schools, universities and theatre companies.

-Businessman David Hill, an Oakes Hotel coworker from Buzo's university days sued him for defamation in the 1980s over an unsavoury character claimed to be based on Hill in Makassar Reef.
+Businessman David Hill, an Oaks Hotel coworker from Buzo's university days, sued him for defamation in the 1980s over an unsavoury character claimed to be based on Hill in Makassar Reef.
 Both Hill and Buzo reconciled in 1990.

 Subsequent career

-In later years Buzo wrote fiction including prose and topics covered ranged from the misusage of everyday language to sport.
+In later years, Buzo wrote fiction including prose and topics covered ranged from the misusage of everyday language to sport.
 Books he wrote on the Australian language and life that achieved popularity were Tautology and Meet the New Class both in 1981, Glancing Blows in 1987, The Young Persons Guide to the Theatre in 1988, Kiwese in 1994 and A Dictionary of the Almost Obvious in 1998.
 Two novels by Buzo were The Search for Harry Allway in 1985 and Prue Flies North in 1991.
 He wrote news articles about rugby and important books on cricket, the Legends of the Baggy Green (2004) and coauthored The Longest Game: A Collection of the Best Cricket Writing from Alexander to Zavos, from the Gabba to the Yabba (1992).

 In his writing career he wrote for the children's animation show, Arthur and the Square Knights of the Round Table.

-In 2001 he gave the 3rd annual Tom Brock Lecture.
+In 2001, he gave the 3rd annual Tom Brock Lecture.